No more needles? Gates Foundation funds patch-style vaccine technology

 The technology "could help overcome some of the most substantial barriers to eradicating measles and rubella globally", said James Goodson, senior scientist in the immunization division at the U.S. Centers for Disease Control and Prevention (CDC), which has also partnered with Micron.

-It does not require a cold chain to distribute or a trained professional to give the vaccine, and could also help those with a fear of injections, the company said in a statement on Thursday.
+It reduces the need for a cold chain for distribution, and does not require a trained professional to give the vaccine.
+It could also help those with a fear of injections, the company said in a statement on Thursday.

 The funding will support the development of a manufacturing facility to help make around 10 million devices annually, for larger clinical trials and then wider use, subject to approvals from regulatory authorities.